SOLAS-TTRPG/SOLAS/README.md

 - Scalable: +R2

 Lightning springs from your hand to deliver a shock to a creature you try to touch, dealing **R4 Lightning**.
 You have advantage on the attack roll if the target is wearing armor made of metal.

+### Thaumaturgy
+- **Concentration**
+- Range: 6 Tiles
+- Duration: 1 minute
+You manifest a minor wonder, a sign of supernatural power, within range.
+You create one of the following magical effects within range:

+-   Your voice booms up to three times as loud as normal for 1 minute.
+-   You cause flames to flicker, brighten, dim, or change color for 1 minute.
+-   You cause harmless tremors in the ground for 1 minute.
+-   You create an instantaneous sound that originates from a point of your choice within range, such as a rumble of thunder, the cry of a raven, or ominous whispers.
+-   You instantaneously cause an unlocked door or window to fly open or slam shut.
+-   You alter the appearance of your eyes for 1 minute.

 ### Toll the Dead
 - Range: 6 Tiles